 But is it worth $1 to buy a cup that won’t last you indefinitely?
 Starbucks already offered the 10 cent discount if you brought your own reusable mug or tumbler in with you.
 In fact, in searching the Starbucks corporate website, I couldn’t find any updated information about how well (or poorly) this $1 refillable cup did in the marketplace.

-Here’s what I did know–reusable coffee mugs and refillable tumblers are popular holiday gifts, nay the perfect stocking stuffer, so chances are you will be giving or receiving one of these this year.
-And if so, then you should know where you can go with a reusable cup and receive a discount on your purchase.
+Here’s what I did know–reusable coffee mugs and refillable tumblers are popular gifts throughout the year.
+If you’re giving one of these mugs to someone or you received one, you should know where you can go with a reusable cup and receive a discount on your purchase.

 Turns out that Starbucks isn’t the only coffee chain that offers a discount when you bring your own cup.
 Here are a few others that I’ve found:

 - Caribou Coffee: According to this 2011 Caribou Coffee’s Facebook page, you’ll save $.50 off the purchase price of your coffee when you bring a Caribou Coffee-brand reusable mug or cup, not just any reusable cup.
 I found one such mug on Amazon, though it’s not a travel mug–but pretty!

 - Cumberland Farms: Cumberland Farms doesn’t give a discount on coffee but it is priced at $.99 every day–a good deal in its own right.
 However, from May to Labor Day, customers can purchase a refillable Chug Jug mug for $2.49 and refill Chill Zone slushies and soda for $0.49 cents throughout the promotion.